neondatabase/website/content/docs/reference/oauth-integration.md

 1. Details about your application, such as its name, what it does, and a link to the website.
 2. Callback URL(s): URLs used to redirect users after completing the authorization flow.
 For example `https://yourapplication.com/api/oauth/callback`, `http://localhost:3000/api/oauth/callback`
-3. Scopes: scopes let you specify exactly what type of access you need.
-Right now, we provide access to the following scopes:
+3. Scopes: scopes let you specify the type of access you require.
+Currently, we provide access to the following scopes:
    - Create Projects
    - Read Projects
    - Modify Projects